AKJK-Internet-32002/32002/windows-apps-src/launch-resume/handle-file-activation.md

 > **Note**  In UWP apps, certain URIs and file extensions are reserved for use by built-in apps and the operating system.
 Attempts to register your app with a reserved URI or file extension will be ignored.
 For more information, see [Reserved file and URI scheme names](reserved-uri-scheme-names.md).

+## Step 1: Install NuGet package

+Install the [Reunion NuGet package](https://www.nuget.org/packages/aleader.Reunion/).
+This package allows you receive activation, and for Win32, allows you to register file associations.

+> [!IMPORTANT]
+> .NET Framework Win32 apps that still use packages.config must migrate to PackageReference, otherwise the Windows 10 SDKs won't be referenced correctly.
+In your project, right-click on "References", and click "Migrate packages.config to PackageReference".
+>
+> .NET Core 3.0 WPF apps must update to .NET Core 3.1, otherwise the APIs will be absent.

-## Step 1: Specify the extension point in the package manifest
+## Step 2: Specify the extension point in the package manifest

 The app receives activation events only for the file extensions listed in the package manifest.
 Here's how you indicate that your app handles the files with the `.alsdk` extension.